jnozzi/cocoadev.com/markdown/NSArrayBehindTheScenes.md

 Question is; why is there no stack or linked list in either CF or cocoa?

 *Stacks exist.
 Just use a mutable array and add/remove from the end.
 You're likely to get good performance characteristics and you get stack semantics, what more could you need?
 As far as linked lists go, a linked list is more of an implementation detail rather than an interface, and Foundation/CF's philosophy appears to be to present an interface but not guarantee any particular implementation, in contrast to STL or Java's approach of allowing you to use specific classes in order to get a particular implementation.
-If you really want a linked list, writing one would be fairly trivial, and if you make it a subclass of General/NSArray then you could pass it to anything that takes an General/NSArray or General/CFArray.*
+If you really want a linked list, writing one would be fairly trivial, and if you make it a subclass of NSArray then you could pass it to anything that takes an NSArray or CFArray.*

 **Just to clarify, the STL approach does not guarantee a particular implementation, merely a particular set of worst-case behaviour guarantees on functions.**